 - To allow students to express their thoughts and practice sharing their ideas,

-- To lay a foundation for a rich and engaging discussion involving the entire class.
+- To lay a foundation for a rich, engaging discussion involving the entire class.

 What students will need

-The following workflow is meant as guidance for how you can facilitate a Buzz Group learning activity within a classroom.
+The following workflow is meant to guide you on how you can facilitate a Buzz Group learning activity within a classroom.

 - Identify a topic for discussion.

-- Craft a discussion prompt that is conceptual rather than factual, and that will stimulate an open-ended examination of ideas.
-Try responding to the question yourself, so you are confident that they will generate a variety of responses.
+- Craft a discussion prompt that is conceptual rather than factual and that will stimulate an open-ended examination of ideas.
+Try responding to the question yourself so you are confident they will generate various responses.

-- Choose how you are going to present the prompt question, such as on a worksheet, presentation slide, or whiteboard.
+- Choose how you will present the prompt question on a worksheet, presentation slide, or whiteboard.

 - Develop handouts to guide the activity in which students will work collaboratively.

 - Form groups, announce the discussion prompt, and provide a time limit for the activity.